89luca89/distrobox/docs/posts/install_podman_static.md

 This is particularly indicated also for completely *sudoless* setups, where you don't have any superuser access to the system, like for example company provided computers.

-Download the latest release of [podman-launcher](https://github.com/89luca89/podman-launcher/releases) and put it somewhere in your $PATH
+Download the latest release of [podman-launcher](https://github.com/89luca89/podman-launcher/releases), make it executable and put it somewhere in your $PATH

 Provided the only dependency on the host (`newuidmap/newgidmap`, of the package `uidmap` or `shadow`), you should be good to go.